 In addition to these, the Pro version also supports multi-threading, which may ease the process of migrating large websites and databases.

-BlogVault is very much similar to WP Time Capsule as it takes incremental backups instead of creating full-site archives.
+BlogVault is very much similar to WP Time Capsule as it takes incremental backups instead of creating full-site archives, but only in the premium version.
 So, you can be almost sure that failures won’t occur as in the case of Duplicator.

 With this plugin, your site is in sync with BlogVault’s servers.
 On the flip side, you cannot select other cloud services like Dropbox for syncing.
 So you have to trust them with your backups.